Contact Us

 How to Create a Crowdfunding Platform: The Best Technology Stack

-At the MVP building point, Sloboda Studio developers would recommend choosing the startup-friendly technologies that will save your time and budget, like Ruby on Rails or Python, over the more advanced and massive ones like Java.
+At the MVP building point, Sloboda Studio developers would recommend choosing the startup-friendly technologies that will save your time and budget, like Ruby on Rails, Python, or Bubble over the more advanced and massive ones like Java.

 For example, such crowdfunding giants as Kickstarter, Indiegogo, and Fundly were created with Ruby on Rails.